How to Sew a Reversible Patchwork Stand Mixer Cover

 The sides most likely will come out longer than the ends.
 This is to account for small differences in seam allowances and pattern scaling.
 Sew around the ends on both the outside and the lining.
 Then, use a rotary cutter to trim any excess fabric from the sides.

 Nest the lining in the outside piece with right sides together.
 Pin around the bottom edge.

 Sew around the bottom, leaving a 4-inch opening on one of the end panels.
 Backstitch at the beginning and end.

 Finish the Stand Mixer Cover

 Turn the stand mixer cover right side out.
-Press the seam allowance of the opening in.
+Press in the seam allowance of the opening.

-Top stitch around the bottom edge about 1/8" from the seam.
+Then, top stitch around the bottom edge about 1/8 inch from the seam.